CYinGitHub/BLE_Spark_pedal/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/ea220b14059e479ab6a0419a1c4935f8)](https://www.codacy.com/gh/copych/BT_Spark_pedal/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=copych/BT_Spark_pedal&amp;utm_campaign=Badge_Grade)
 [![](https://www.travis-ci.com/copych/BT_Spark_pedal.svg?branch=master)](https://www.travis-ci.com/github/copych/BT_Spark_pedal)

-As it uses BLE (ie connects to " Spark 40 BLE" device), at the same time the app can stream audio to "Spark 40 Audio" device.
+As it now uses BLE it's possible to connect both mobile app and this pedal to Spark Amp.
+To do this you should first connect the pedal, and then launch the app, skipping the connect option.
+After that manually connect "Spark 40 Audio" to your mobile/tablet.
+Done, you can use audio/video options of the app, and all you have in the pedal.
+Note, that Tonecloud and preset editing from the app ain't available in this mode.

 What it can for the time being:

 *   "EFFECTS" mode: on-off individual effecs in a chain
     *   The first rotary encoder is changing FX parameters like amp's knobs do.
-A push selects next FX
+A push selects next FX.
+During this operation the second encoder changes to prev/next FX knobs.
     *   The second encoder changes presets: first four is hardware (in-amp), the other 24 are hardcoded yet.
 Pushing it envokes not-implemented-yet PRESETS mode )
     *   The four buttons switches FX on and off (DRV, MOD, DLY, RVB) or at your choice
     *   Long pressing the first button invokes amp info screen